 Why: A Taoist ritual in Hong Kong since the 1800s, climbing a precarious bun tower for good luck.

 It is a unique festival that comes from an unusual reason — the end of a plague in Cheng Chau.
 Today, the celebration has been reshaped into one of the region’s most famous and unique cultural events.
 It is a fun revelry that is also rooted in tradition and spirituality.
 The buns are considered lucky and believed to bring health and prosperity to those who eat them.
 The climbing of the bun towers is also seen as a way to ward off evil spirits and bad luck.
-In a span of 4 days, the first two days are dedicated to vegetarian meals and self-cleansing, followed by a public holiday.
+The festival goes on for 3-days where the first two days are dedicated to vegetarian meals and self-cleansing, followed by a public holiday.
 Visitors can also partake in competitions, such as floating colors and bun-snatching tussle.

 Where: Bali, Indonesia